chrisadew55/interim_project/README.md

 3. The highest average revenue occurred in 1999 (primarily Mountain bikes)

 ### Presentation
-Included in this repository as a PDF file.
+Included in this repository as a PDF file (created by me using Canva).